EthanMerrill/100-Days-of-Code/journal.md

 # Day 26

-99% of the way through basic Javascript, just stuck on the last 2 recursion problems.
+99% of the way through basic JavaScript, just stuck on the last 2 recursion problems.
 I'm resisting the urge to cheat, but I think I need to find some other resources on recursion to get a better grip on the subject.
 The loops section had me wanting to write python all afternoon.

 *Goals*
-- [ ] Finish Basic Javascript
+- [ ] Finish Basic JavaScript
 - [ ] Fix wrap on header in product page
 - [ ] Cost product page on github correctly
 - [ ] Post product page and ask for feedback!

 # Day 27

+I got through the basic Javascript, and am halfway through ES6.
+I find ES6 to be pretty annoying.
+To me its a bunch of shortcuts for things I already don't really know how to use.
+Its cute these shortcuts are called syntactic sugar.
+I also finally posted my Product page for feedback :<a href="https://forum.freecodecamp.org/t/product-landing-page-looking-for-any-and-all-feedback/426531/2">Product Page</a>.
+I figured out how to use Github pages with multiple html pages to do this.

+I did a little more research on algorithmic trading this morning.
+I might start poking around with that tomorrow morning.

-- [ ] Finish Basic Javascript
+- [x] Finish Basic JavaScript
-- [ ] Fix wrap on header in product page
+- [x] Fix wrap on header in product page
-- [ ] Cost product page on github correctly
+- [x] Host product page on github correctly
-- [ ] Post product page and ask for feedback!
+- [x] Post product page and ask for feedback!
+{All before lunch!}
-- [ ] Start ES6
+- [x] Start ES6
+- [x] Make list of questions for Sam Wheeler (FullStack Academy Grad) & Contact

 # Day 28

+- [ ] Start Portfolio Website
 - [ ] Finish ES6
 - [ ] Start Regular Expressions
+- [ ] Tweet the site at College Humor?